yeslogic/prince-docs/docs/css-refs.md

 The values `pvw` and `pvh` are equal to respectively 1% of the width and height of the *entire page*, as defined by the [page size](paged.md#page-size).

+Please note that these values cannot be used with elements for which a viewport, such as the root element, has not been established.

 <table class="grid">
 <tr>
 <th colspan="2">Viewport length Units</th>